-You actually shouldn’t be cleaning it at all.
+You’re probably privy to the handy tip that you can simply toss your sponge into the dishwasher or microwave to give it a good clean so you can continue using it.
+There’s a big problem with that.
+You actually shouldn’t be cleaning your sponge at all.
 A recent study published in Scientific Reports makes it pretty clear that the only way to refresh your bacteria-ridden sponge is to throw it in the trash can along with any of the 75 Unhealthiest Foods On the Planet.

 That’s right, researchers recommend replacing your sponge with a brand new one every single week.
-If you don’t make this a grocery list staple, you’re risking exposure to potentially pathogenic bacteria—even if you’re cleaning it constantly.
+That’s much shorter than our previously-held belief of a one-month cushion.
+However, if you don’t make a new sponge a grocery list staple, you’re risking exposure to potentially pathogenic bacteria—even if you’re cleaning it constantly.

 When researchers compared the microbiomes of sponges that had been cleaned with boiling water or a microwave with those that hadn’t been cleaned at all, they didn’t find any differences.
 So, it turns out, disinfecting your sponge doesn’t result in bacteria reduction.
 And here’s the kicker: your sponge might actually be worse off because of your attempt to rid the cleaning utensil of grime.